paco0x/amm-arbitrageur/README.md

 # AMM Arbitrageur

-An arbitrageur contract can be used to argitrage between Uniswap V2 like AMMs. 中文说明见：[](./blob/master/README-cn.md)
+An arbitrageur contract can be used to argitrage between Uniswap V2 like AMMs.
+For Chinese: [中文说明](./blob/master/README-cn.md)

 ## The rationale